-Hold the cartridge firmly and lift the cartridge up into the upper filter holder located at the top of the hood, swing the cartridge towards the front of the hood until it clears the lower filter holding track.
-Pull the cartridge down out of the upper filter holder track and remove.
+Hold the Cartridge Filter firmly and lift the cartridge up into the Upper Filter Holder Track located at the top of the hood, swing the cartridge towards the front of the hood until it clears the Lower Filter Holder Track.
+Pull the cartridge down out of the Upper Filter Holder Track and remove.